 When I returned for interview, I was both hopeful and doubtful, because many people were applying for the same job.
 After a few days a man telephoned and informed me that I had the job.
 My dream had come true!

 Now I understand why the previous courses hadn't helped me.
 First, no one had taught me how to think in the way that Alexander and Mia do.
 As Mia pointed out, it's so important to learn how to think.
 Once one has the hang of thinking, the rest follows.

 It doesn't matter what you need to learn; once you know how to think, you can learn almost anything when you put your mind to it.
 Secondly, I think tuition is a very hard job, but to be both teacher and friend is much harder.

 My teachers are my friends, and they always help me with my language problems.

 To understand me better, I'll give you a great example.
-On one occasion, I was asked to write on the possible impact on society if the use of hard drugs such as heroine and cocaine were legalized.
+On one occasion, I was asked to write on the possible impact on society if the use of hard drugs such as heroin and cocaine were legalized.
 Inevitably, during my live tutorial, the conversation touched on addictions to nicotine and alcohol, so I happened to mention that I'd smoked persistently for many years and failed to stop on numerous occasions.